PersiaML/tutorials/src/customization/index.md

 <!-- Honcho launcher is convenient for debug.
 You can simulate distributed environment by editing the `Procfile` and `.honcho.env` file. -->

 You are able to simulate distributed environment when using Honcho launcher.
-You may need to modify these files: `Procfile`, `.honcho.env`.
+You may need to customize these files: `Procfile`, `.honcho.env`.

 **Configuring Env**

-There are fields when launching the PERSIA task with Honcho:
+There are fields when launching a PERSIA task with Honcho:

 Required fields in `.honcho.env`